By

 After getting medical help

-- If you are too unwell to continue normal daily activities or if you have been diagnosed with a serious infectious illness, it's important to let the university know.
+- If you are too unwell to continue normal daily activities or if you have been diagnosed with a serious infectious illness, it's important to let the university know via the Student Health Service (9am-5pm Monday-Friday) or by e-mailing Residences Reception.

 - Make sure someone else knows that you are unwell (friends, family, flatmate, staff member) so they can check on you.